 Screen time is time spent watching screens.
-This includes using computers, watching TV or videos, playing computer games and using smartphones.
+This includes using computers, watching TV or videos, playing computer games and using smartphones or tablets.
 There is evidence that too much screen time can harm your child’s development.

 Knowing the risks helps you to look after your child in a screen-filled world.